 A sample list of business agreements you should get in writing:

 If you provide services or perform consulting or freelance work, you'll likely need to be able to professionally invoice your clients.
 An invoice helps you track payments and income and help your client track payments and expenses.
 If you're not using invoicing or accounting software, we provide a simple invoice template you can use.
 When you are first starting out, using our template or creating an invoice using spreadsheet software is the cheapest and easiest way to create a customized invoice.
 Once you can afford it, accounting software (either online or desktop versions) can create invoices and track your expenses, payments, client information, and much more.
 Some services will even allow you to process credit card payments.

 A business expense is a cost of conducting business.
 It is in your best interest to deduct legitimate business expenses.
 It is not in your best interest to deduct expenses that might flag you to be audited.
-If you are just starting out, it may help you to hire an accountant to help you under the tax laws, to help you set up your books, and to help you configure and file quarterly taxes.
+If you are just starting out, it may help you to hire an accountant to help you understand the tax laws, to help you set up your books, and to help you configure and file quarterly taxes.
 Common expenses that may be deductible include employee pay, lease payments, interest paid, taxes, insurance payments, travel and mileage, utilities, business services and technology purchases.